Next Generation Network Planning

 The future network is open and automated

-As an IT system house, we offer mobile network operators, telecommunications network operators, service providers and fiber optic providers alike a modular, flexibly adaptable solution portfolio for the area of "Network Resource Management & Operations Support".
-With the help of our solution portfolio, new requirements such as the provision of L2/L3 Ethernet products or different fiber optic connections (FttNB, FttS, FttC etc.) can be easily implemented.
+We offer mobile network operators, telecommunications network operators, service providers and fiber optic providers alike a modular, flexibly adaptable solution portfolio for the area of "Network Resource Management & Operations Support".

-Our solution portfolio is based on state-of-the-art multi-tier architecture, with integrated GIS framework for layer-based visualization to cope with the described network complexity.
+Our solution portfolio is based on state-of-the-art multi-tier architecture, TMF-based Interfaces and with an integrated GIS framework for layer-based visualization in order to cope with the network complexity described above.

 Software Defined Networks (SDN) managed by LinkVis

-Definition of vendor-independent SDN use cases for the transport network (microwave, router, xWDM)
+Definition of vendor-independent SDN use cases for the transport network (microwave, router, xWDM)tnetz (Microwave, Router, xWDM)

 Examples: